 The mediating muse in Boethius’ Consolation

-- Dr. Stephen Blackwood, President of Ralston College, Savannah, Georgia.
+- Dr. Stephen Blackwood, President of Ralston College, a planned college in Savannah, Georgia.

 Monday evening June 22

 Beauty, Truth, and Goodness as understood in

 - Dr. Anthony Esolen, Professor of English, Providence College, Providence, Rhode Island.

 - Alan Hall, B.A.
 (Hons) (King's), M.A.
 (Toronto) Professor, St. Thomas' University, Fredericton, N.B.

 Tuesday morning, June 23